Care in Orland Park

 If your braces are causing extreme pain or if something on them breaks, you should call our office.
 In most cases, we can address these issues over the telephone.
 If you require an emergency appointment, we will set aside time for you.

 Yes.
 Some orthodontic problems are significant enough to require early intervention.
-However, if a patient is not yet ready for treatment, Dr. Sonneveld and his team will follow that patient’s growth and development until the time is right for treatment to begin.
+However, if a patient is not yet ready for treatment, Drs.
+Tom and Craig Sonneveld and their team will follow that patient’s growth and development until the time is right for treatment to begin.

 Phase One orthodontic treatment, if necessary, is usually initiated on children between the ages of 7 and 10.
 Phase One treatment lasts about 8-12 months.
 The primary objective for Phase One treatment is to address significant problems to prevent them from becoming more severe and to improve self-esteem and self-image.

 It is best to assume that your child will need full braces even after Phase One treatment.
 The period following Phase One treatment is called the “resting period,” during which growth and tooth eruption are closely monitored.
-Throughout this period, parents and patients will be kept informed of future treatment recommendations.
+Throughout this period, parents and patients will be kept informed of future treatment recommendations, like braces.

-At the completion of the initial orthodontic examination, we will determine whether a patient will need an expander.
+At the completion of the initial orthodontic examination, Drs.
+Tom and Craig Sonneveld will determine whether a patient will need an expander.

-A surprising percentage of our patients are adults.
+A surprising percentage of our patients in the Orland Park, Tinley Park and Oak Forest areas are adults.
 In fact, 25 percent of all orthodontic patients are adults.
-Health, happiness, and self-esteem are vitally important to adults and adult orthodontic treatment can help you to achieve these things.
+Health, happiness, and self-esteem are vitally important to adults and adult orthodontic treatment can help you achieve these things.
 No patient is “too old” to wear braces!
 We also offer Invisalign as an alternative to conventional braces if you’re looking for a more discrete form of orthodontic treatment.

 Yes.
 A tooth with a crown will move just like a tooth with a simple filling.
 When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth.